blacksmithgu/obsidian-dataview/docs/docs/annotation/add-metadata.md

-# Adding metadata to your pages
+# Adding Metadata to your Pages

 Dataview is a data index first and foremost, so it supports relatively rich ways of adding metadata to your knowledge base.
-Dataview tracks information at the *markdown page* and *markdown task* levels, where each page/task can have an arbitrary amount of complex (numbers, objects, lists) *fields* associated with it.
+Dataview tracks information at the *markdown page* and *markdown list item* (including task) levels, where each page/list item can have an arbitrary amount of *fields* associated with it.
 Each *field* is a named value with a certain type (like "number" or "text").
 Read more about types [here](./types-of-metadata.md).

 To make information available in dataview queries, you need to store this information in fields.
 All fields you add to a page (a note in your vault) can be later accessed when writing dataview queries.